wasifzaman182/Safety-Critical-Systems/README.md

     2. Formalize critical requirements for static validation.

  ## Conclusion
      In conclusion, software requirements analysis is a crucial process in the development of software systems.
-Understanding the dimensions of requirements, modeling notations, architectural design, requirements negotiation, and formal analysis are essential for successful project outcomes.
-The careful classification, modeling, and negotiation of requirements
+Understanding the dimensions of requirements, modelling notations, architectural design, requirements negotiation, and formal analysis is essential for successful project outcomes.
+The careful classification, modelling, and negotiation of requirements
      are key to delivering effective software solutions that meet the needs of stakeholders and users.

 # V-Model – Software Engineering
-    1. It executes in a sequential manner in a V-shape.
+    1. It executes sequentially in a V-shape.
     2. It is also known as the Verification and Validation model.
     3. The development of each step is directly associated with the testing phase.
     4. The next phase starts only after completion of the previous phase i.e., for each development activity, there is a testing activity corresponding to it.